Beyond Collision Cones: Dynamic Obstacle Avoidance for Nonholonomic Robots via Dynamic Parabolic Control Barrier Functions: RESULTS

 \subsection{Experimental Results}

-\textbf{Performance Analysis in Dense Dynamic Environments.} To test the core hypothesis that DPCBF alleviate infeasibility issues while ensuring safety, we simulate navigation in environments with an increasing number of dynamic obstacles, from 1 to 100.
+\textbf{Performance Analysis in Dense Dynamic Environments.} To test the core hypothesis that DPCBF alleviates infeasibility issues while ensuring safety, we simulate navigation in environments with an increasing number of dynamic obstacles, from 1 to 100.
 The results are summarized in Fig.~\ref{fig:performance_results}.
 We first evaluate the methods in single-obstacle scenarios, where the formal safety guarantee holds for all methods except for Dynamic zone-based CBF.
-As expected from the theoretical guarantee, they achieved a 100\% success rate.
-Dynamic zone-based CBF resulted in a 1.7\% infeasibility rate given that it is not a valid CBF for the kinematic bicycle model, regardless of the number of constraints.
+As expected from the theoretical guarantee, all such methods achieve a 100\% success rate.
+The Dynamic zone-based CBF exhibits a 1.7\% infeasibility rate because it is not a valid CBF for the kinematic bicycle model, regardless of the number of constraints.
 The performance of the compared methods drops dramatically as the number of dynamic obstacles increases, resulting in frequent QP infeasibility or even collisions.
 Notably, DPCBF achieves a 100\% success rate even in the 10-obstacle cases.
-This shows that the collision-cone based methods~\cite{tayal_control_2024,roncero_multi-agent_2025} suffer in obstacle-dense environments, where overlapping collision cones severely constrain the feasible control space, leading to frequent QP failures.
+This shows that the collision-cone based methods~\cite{tayal_control_2024,roncero_multiagent_2025} suffer in obstacle-dense environments, where overlapping collision cones severely constrain the feasible control space, leading to frequent QP failures.

 \textbf{Analysis on Conservatism.} Fig.~\ref{fig:box_plot} details the QP cost for each method.
 Our DPCBF consistently exhibits the lower median and mean QP cost, navigating complex scenarios with minimal deviation from the reference controller.
 In contrast, C3BF requires the largest control interventions.
 This reveals a fundamental design limitation that becomes prominent in scenarios with multiple dynamic obstacles: overlapping collision cones overly shrink the safe set.
 Consequently, the QP with C3BF constraints is forced to either decelerate constantly to maintain the minimum velocity or take a large detour from the optimal trajectory, leading to a longer time to reach the goal.
 Although the Dynamic zone-based CBF appears to have the lowest QP cost, it is highly prone to infeasibility, as shown in Fig.~\ref{fig:performance_results}.
 In scenarios with over 50 obstacles, its success rate drops to nearly 0\%.
 Furthermore, while MA-CBF-VO shows a QP cost comparable to the proposed DPCBF, it has a higher infeasibility and collision rate.
 This is because its VO constraints are soft constraints that are often relaxed in obstacle-dense environments.